BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 </div>

+{% include tip/open.html color="blue" icon="info" label="Educate users" %}

 Understanding the concept of UTXOs and having to manage one timelock per UTXO is likely to be counterintuitive for many users.
-It can also become increasingly cumbersome and potentially costly, if you have many UTXOs in the wallet.
+It can also become increasingly cumbersome and potentially costly, if the wallet contains many UTXOs.
 Therefore, wallet providers need to make sure to educate users about how this works and build robust processes and features that make it easy for them to understand and manage timelocks.

-#### Absolute timelocks

-Absolute timelocks use a specific calendar date or block height as their reference point.
-Since timelocks are applied to each UTXO in the wallet, absolute timelocks have the advantage that they expire for all UTXOs in the wallet at the same time.
-This means that users only have to keep track of one deadline, which can make the management of the wallet easier and less demanding.

-#### Resetting timelocks
+{% include tip/close.html %}

-To reset a timelock or “refresh” a UTXO, you need to spend that UTXO.
-This can be achieved through a self-transfer to a new address within the same wallet.
+**To reset a relative timelock or “refresh” a UTXO, you need to spend that UTXO.** This can be achieved through a self-transfer to a new address within the same wallet.
 Wallet applications can make this process easy for users by implementing the corresponding functionality.

 Note that an on-chain transaction is required to reset a timelock, along with the respective transaction fees.
 This can become costly if you have many UTXOs in the wallet.
 Therefore, it is recommended to consolidate smaller amounts into larger UTXOs in order to reduce the costs of resetting timelocks.

-To reset a timelock or “refresh” a UTXO, you need to spend that UTXO.
-This can be achieved through a self-transfer to a new address within the same wallet.
-Wallet applications can make this process easy for users by implementing the corresponding functionality.
+#### Absolute timelocks

+Absolute timelocks use a specific calendar date or block height as their reference point.
+In contrast to relative timelocks, absolute timelocks can go out as far as you want (the technical limit is 500 million blocks).

+Absolute timelocks apply the same timelock is for each UTXO in the wallet.
+This has the advantage that they expire for all UTXOs in the wallet at the same time.
+This means that users only have to keep track of one deadline, which can make the management of the wallet easier and less demanding.

+**Resetting an absolute timelock requires sending the funds to a brand new wallet,** because a self-transfer to the same wallet would re-apply the same absolute timelock to the newly created UTXO.
+If your product uses absolute timelocks, it is therefore recommended to provide features that help streamline this process for your users.

 ### Flexibility vs. complexity

 Spending conditions based on Miniscript are composable.
 This means that you can create as many spending conditions as you like.
 You can even have one of the keys in one wallet be a multi-key wallet itself.
 Or you can combine time locked spending conditions with veto keys.
+It is also possible to combine relative and absolute timelocks.

 However, these kinds of setups can become complex very quickly and should not be used in most personal setups or by users who are new to bitcoin.

 ### Backups